Riddhi12349/Similarity/README.md

 # Similarity

 [Similarity](https://www.similarity.in//) is a **real-time plagiarism detection platform** designed to analyze and compare code submissions efficiently.
 It integrates an open-source plagiarism detection engine with a scalable backend, optimized to handle high-traffic loads.
-The system supports real-time processing of 10,000+ code submissions within 30 minutes, leveraging Java, Spring Boot, React, PostgreSQL, Azure, and AWS RDS.
+The system supports real-time processing of 10,000+ code submissions within 30 minutes, leveraging Java, Spring Boot, React, PostgreSQL

 With a robust architecture that includes **multithreading** and **concurrent server execution**, Similarity ensures fast and accurate plagiarism detection.
-The platform has achieved **40,000+ website views** in just one week and sustains **500 daily active users** across **50+ countries**.

 ![image](https://github.com/user-attachments/assets/d52dd8ca-37a7-40bc-ae7b-150e8cb2e9d0)